Why did Broadstairs College develop a programme for 14 to 16-year-olds?

 Our goal as a College is to ensure positive destinations towards career goals.
 In 2018/19, 97% of year 11 students positively progressed onto further education or apprenticeships within the EKC Group.

-What are the requirements of being on this part time programme?
+What are the requirements of being on this part-time programme?

 All students must have been registered as Home Educated with Kent County Councils Home education team for a minimum of 6 months at the point of application.
 Families will need to bring evidence of this to their initial information evening.
 The reason for this is to ensure that no family is off-rolling from mainstream school just to get a place on this programme.
-It is designed to be a bolt on or replacement to genuine home educated.
+It is designed to be a bolt-on or replacement to a genuine home educated.